Bilal Lashari

-Early life
+Early life and education

-Bilal Lashari was born into a Punjabi Baloch family.
+Bilal Lashari was born into a Baloch family.
 His father, Kamran Lashari, is a retired senior Pakistani bureaucrat who served as a Federal Secretary and did a lot in cultural preservation in Lahore, while his paternal grandfather was a landlord, lawyer and poet.
 His younger brother, Rohail Lashari, an MBA graduate from HEC Paris, was the lead vocalist and rhythm guitarist for the Lahore-based band Jhol (2010-2015) and was "in charge" of the seventh season of Coke Studio Pakistan, while his other younger brother, Omar Lashari, is a Cornell-educated financial analyst.

 Lashari grew up in Pakistan, attending local schools.
 He went to the United States of America for college, studying at the Academy of Art University in San Francisco, California, where he earned a Bachelor of Fine Arts (BFA) in Motion Pictures and Television in 2008.

 Career

-After his return to Pakistan, Lashari first directed music videos and won 'Best Music Video Director' twice at the Lux Style Awards and ‘Best Pop Video’ at the MTV Pakistan Music Video Awards for “Sajni”.
-He has also directed “Chal Bulleya” for Meekal Hassan Band.
+After his return to Pakistan, Lashari first directed music videos and won 'Best Music Video Director' twice at the Lux Style Awards and ‘Best Pop Video’ at the MTV Pakistan Music Video Awards for "Sajni".
+He has also directed "Chal Bulleya" for Meekal Hassan Band.
 He has worked with artists and bands such as Abrarul Haq, Atif Aslam, Mekaal Hassan Band, Jal, and Entity Paradigm.
-He also directed the video “Chal Bulleya” for Meekal Hassan Band.
+He also directed the video "Chal Bulleya" for Meekal Hassan Band.
 In 2004, Lashari briefly worked as assistant director for Shoaib Mansoor during pre-production of Khuda Kay Liye in 2004.

 Finally, in 2013, Lashari got his start on Waar.
 The film opened to positive reviews and was Pakistan's highest-anticipated film at that time.
 It was his feature directorial debut.
 His next project in 2022, The Legend of Maula Jatt opened to positive reviews and is considered to be Pakistan's biggest blockbuster and most expensive film.
 It is also the second Pakistani film to use the Red Epic W camera as it was previously used for Waar, which is mostly used for certain Hollywood films.